nodejs/node/CPP_STYLE_GUIDE.md

 # C++ style guide

-Unfortunately, the C++ linter (which can be run explicitly via `make cpplint`) does not currently catch a lot of rules that are specific to the Node.js C++ code base.
-This document explains the most common of these
+Unfortunately, the C++ linter (based on
-rules:
+[Google’s `cpplint`](https://github.com/google/styleguide)), which can be run explicitly via `make cpplint`, does not currently catch a lot of rules that are specific to the Node.js C++ code base.
+This document explains the most common of these rules:

 ## Left-leaning (C++ style) asterisks for pointer declarations